espocrm/documentation/docs/administration/bpm-events.md

 !!! note

-    Actual only when the event sub-process is in a regular sub-process.
+    Actual only when the event sub-process is inside a regular sub-process.

 ----